-We recognise that there may be times when pupils or parents/carers feel that we have not dealt well with an incident of bullying, discrimination and prejudice or a wider community issue.
-If a pupil or parent/carer feels that an incident/issue has not been fully resolved to their satisfaction, we ask them to contact the Head Teacher in the first instance.
+We recognise that there may be times when children / young people or parents/carers feel that we have not dealt well with an incident of bullying, discrimination and prejudice or a wider community issue.
+If a child / young person or parent/carer feels that an incident/issue has not been fully resolved to their satisfaction, we ask them to contact the house Team Leader in the first instance.

-If the Head Teacher cannot resolve these concerns informally, parents/carers can raise their concerns more formally through the school's Complaints Procedure.
-If early resolution at this stage is not achieved, then parents/carers can use the Council's Education Advice and Complaints Service.
+If the house Team Leader cannot resolve these concerns informally, parents/carers can raise their concerns more formally through the Complaints Procedure.
 We are also pleased to receive positive feedback from parents/carers when things have gone well.

-At any time, a pupil or parent/carer can seek advice and support from an external organisation.
+At any time, a child / young person or parent/carer can seek advice and support from an external organisation.

-EVALUATING AND REVIEWING OUR PROCEDURE (adapt to reflect school context)
+EVALUATING AND REVIEWING OUR PROCEDURE

-We evaluate the effectiveness of this procedure on an annual basis, reviewing the number of incidents that are reported alongside the attendance, exclusions, attainment and achievement of pupils in protected groups.
-Pupils' perceptions and experiences of bullying are reviewed through questionnaires and focus groups.
+We evaluate the effectiveness of this procedure on an annual basis, reviewing the number of incidents that are reported.
+Children and young people's perceptions and experiences of bullying are reviewed through residents meetings and individual Me Time sessions.
 Feedback received from parents is also taken into consideration.
 The procedure is reviewed formally every 3 years.